snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 # Data Modeling

 The data collection and enrichment process generates an event stream.
-It is possible to do analysis on this event stream, but it is common to join with other data sets (e.g. customer data, product data, marketing data or financial data) and aggregate event-levfel data into smaller data sets, which are easier to understand and faster to run queries against.
-Also, if analysis is done against these data sets, the same business logical will be used by all users of the data.
-These aggregate tables can be:
+It is possible to do analysis on this event stream, but it is common to join with other data sets (e.g. customer data, product data, marketing data or financial data) and aggregate event-level data into smaller data sets.
+These are easier to understand and faster to run queries against.
+Also, if analysis is done against these data sets, the same business logic will be used by all users of the data.
+Aggregate tables can be:

 - User-level tables
 - Session-level tables
 - Product or media-level tables (catalog analytics)

 We call this process of aggregating ‘data modeling’.
-At the end of the data modeling exercise, a clean set of tables are available to make it easier for to perform analysis on the data.
+At the end of the data modeling exercise, a clean set of tables are available which make it easier to perform analysis on the data.
 It is easier because the basic tasks of defining users, sessions and other core dimensions and metrics have already been performed, so the analyst has a solid foundation for diving directly into the more interesting, valuable parts of the data analysis.

-The table mentioned before are all illustrative examples of aggregate tables.
+The tables mentioned before are all illustrative examples of aggregate tables.
 In practice, what tables are produced, and the different fields available in each, varies widely between companies in different sectors, and surprisingly even varies within the same vertical.
 That is because part of putting together these aggregate tables involves implementing business-specific logic, including:

-- How to identify that users across multiple different channels are the same user, i.e. identity stitching
+- How to identity which users across multiple different channels are the same user, i.e. identity stitching
 - Sessionization
-- Joining Snowplow data with 3rd party data sets
+- Joining Snowplow data with third party data sets

 ## 1. Model

 The data model can be run in *full* or *incremental* mode.
-The full mode is used on smaller data sets or when the model is being customized to include business-specific logic.
+Full mode is used on smaller data sets or when the model is being customized to fit the needs of a particular business.
 Customization ideally happens in several stages:

 - In a first step, the basic data model is set up in *full* mode.
 The output is a set of tables (refered to as the pivot tables) which are recomputed each time the pipeline runs.